-The planning area encompasses approximately 1,835 acres in total.
+The planning area encompasses approximately 1,842 acres in total.
 About 882 acres, or 48 percent, are developed, while around 953 acres remain in some form of open space.

 Tables 2 and 3 summarize the land use acreage and density allocations in the planning area.
 Approximately 628 acres, or 71 percent, of the development acreage is allocated to residential development.
-The other major land use is industrial/business park, which constitutes about 60 acres, or seven percent, of the development acreage.
-The remaining buildable property is devoted to support uses such as commercial, recreation, community institutional facilities and roadways.
+The other major land uses are industrial/business park, (which constitutes about 45 acres, or five percent, of the development acreage), regional commercial (22 acres, three percent), and commercial (42 acres, five percent).
+The remaining buildable property is devoted to support uses such as recreation, community institutional facilities and roadways.